When it comes to your finances, there are a lot of different numbers that you may be focused on.

 You may also consider using a home equity loan or line of credit to consolidate high-interest debt.
 While this could potentially yield a low-interest rate and simplify your monthly payments, remember that your home is what's used to secure the loan.
 If you default, you could risk losing what may be your biggest asset if the bank initiates foreclosure proceedings against you.

 2. Review Your Assets

-You may not know exactly how much all of your assets are worth, or how that value is going to change, but you can get a round-about figure.
+You may not know exactly how much all your assets are worth, or how that value is going to change, but you can get an estimated figure.
 Try not to leave any assets out.
-Remember, here are your main asset classes:
+Here are your main asset classes:

 - Primary residence: "Equity" simply means what your home is worth, less what you owe on the mortgage.
 The more equity you have in your home, the greater your net worth has the potential to be.

-- Vacation home and rental property: usually paid for with cash, so this is definitely an asset you'll want to count them.
+- Vacation home and rental property: These assets are usually paid for with cash, so you'll want to count them.
 The same rule for equity applies to investment properties.

-- Investments: stocks, bonds, mutual funds and tax-deferred retirement plans.
+- Investments: These include stocks, bonds, mutual funds, and tax-deferred retirement plans.
 Just remember to add the taxes on these assets to your liabilities.

-- Collectibles: art and antiques—the market for these items will fluctuate, but you can always have an appraiser come help you.
+- Collectibles: Art, fine wines, jewelry, classic cars, antiques—the market for these items will fluctuate, but you can always have an appraiser come help you determine their value.